 If you are looking for high pigmentation, look elsewhere.
 Also, if you are just starting to wear makeup, look elsewhere!
 Yes, I said it!
 There is no need for you to buy lightly pigmented, single shadows if you are a beginner.
 That's just crazy.
 Buy these if you need transition shades, that is a great use for these shadows, otherwise, they are not necessary in your collection.

 I had lilac forever and finally made it work and got some more.
 They look vibrant in the package, so It wasn't what I expected.
 They aren't vibrant, they are sheer and blend well.
 The top layer covers or keeps the cream powder looking bright in the package.
 That wipes off fast.
 It's not a cream shadow but a creamy powder.
 Even the most shimmery are not so intense, though some have a lot of shimmer.
 Soft brushes don't work as well as fingers and a stiffer brushes, but these do blend well.
 Primer is needed.
 I wanted a very bright lilac lid as my eyes are hooded and I wanted to make the lid pop.
-The effect is more subtle.
+The effect is more subtle, but you can build it up.
+The colors are fun.
 You can smoke t out and not look too 70's.
-These are suitable for teens, older women and work.
-There is no wow factor.
 Works best with fingers.
 It's an easy look.
 I got more colors, once I decided I did like them.
 Then I have hooded eyes.
-Not doing eye designs, but trying for some brightness on the lid (some shows) and some smoking over the crease.
-I have some lines there and many es don't blend easily.
-I like some shading above the crease.
-These work well on the lid and above.
+Not doing eye designs, but trying for some brightness on the lid (some shows). .
+I like some shading above the crease, where i have the most territory.
+Nothing too intense.
+These well on the lid and above.
 The staying power isn't great, but you could cary them and reapply with fingers easily.
-These are not good for fancy eye designs.
-They aren't vibrant enough.

 Creme brule - is glittery, but not much of the white color, but it's not overly intense.